davidalee/solo/_PRESS-RELEASE.md

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

+  "We didn't know how users perceived our new product other than what the mainstream websites like Cnet and Engadget said about it.
+This product helped us gain a more well-rounded perspective on the types of issues that were most commonly experienced, as well as providing us with a very detailed breakdown of what features users liked and disliked the most.
+This breakdown proved to be tremendously helpful for our next product iteration, allowing us to keep and iterate on the features users liked the most, while also giving us a clear blueprint of what features needed to be improved or even removed entirely."

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.